 Female Green-Winged Teal

 Female teal can be extremely difficult to tell apart.
-The most reliable field mark to look for is the shoulder patch, visible in flight.
+The most reliable field mark is the shoulder patch, visible in flight.
 The green-winged teal’s shoulder patch is green, just as its name suggests.
 Other helpful clues are the green-winged teal’s bulkier build and slower, more deliberate flight.

 Female Cinnamon Teal